russell/cl-git/doc/tag.rst

 Within git there are 2 types of tags, lightweight and annotated.
-Lightweight tags are :cl:symbol:`references <REFERENCE>` within the tag namespace.
+Lightweight tags are :cl:symbol:`REFERENCES` within the tag namespace.
 Annotated tags are objects stored in the ODB.
-Annotated tags have a TARGET and a TAGGER, which makes them different from commits.
+Annotated tags have a TARGET and a TAGGER, which makes them different from commits. :cl:generic:`~TAG-P` can be used to determine if a tag or reference is a "tag".

 .. cl:type:: tag

-TAG-P can be used to determine if a tag or reference is a "tag".

-.. cl:generic:: tag-p

 Details